Will Russia's Ukraine invasion push up oil prices, inflation?

 "We don't know where we're going.
 It's the uncertainty that's hard," said Diane Swonk, chief economist at Grant Thornton in Chicago.

 Economically, one major hot spot is the price of oil, which is already at an eight-year high.
-It's not yet clear how big an impact a wider Russian incursion into Ukraine would have on crude prices, but it's not likely to pull them down.
+It's not yet clear how big an impact the sanctions or a wider Russian incursion into Ukraine would have on crude prices, but it's not likely to pull them down anytime soon.

-And that means higher prices for American consumers for motor fuel, heating oil and natural gas — which economists fear could push inflation into double digits and raise expectations of high prices for months and years to come.
+And that means potentially higher prices for American consumers at the gas pump and for heating oil and natural gas — which economists fear could push inflation into double digits and raise expectations of high prices for months and years to come.

 Investors have been jumpy for days.
-While the coronavirus Omicron variant has eased and U.S. labor markets have been resilient, the standoff with Russia has amplified worries about a slowdown in a world economy struggling with choked supply chains and high inflation.
+While the Omicron variant of the coronavirus has eased and U.S. labor markets have been resilient, the standoff with Russia has amplified worries about a slowdown in a world economy struggling with snarled supply chains and high inflation.

-Stocks were falling again Tuesday.
-The Standard & Poor's 500 was down more than 10% from its high early this year.
-The Dow Jones industrial average was off about 8.5%.

 For companies, rising costs for commodities and higher wages will cut into profits.
 And it's not just investors and wealthy Americans who are feeling the squeeze.

-About half of U.S. households own stocks in one form or another, and more declines could further depress consumer sentiments and restrain spending and growth.
+About half of U.S. households own stocks in one form or another, and more declines could further depress consumer sentiment and restrain spending and growth.

 Russia itself isn't a big player in the global economy; it's not even in the top 10 of the world's largest economies.
-U.S.-Russia trade in 2020 amounted to about $24 billion — less than 5% of America's trade with China.
+U.S.-Russia trade in 2020 amounted to about $24 billion — less than 5% of America's exchange of goods with China.

 Global petroleum prices were rising even before the Russia-Ukraine crisis, with supplies insufficient to keep up with stronger-than-expected demand from economies recovering from COVID-19.
-But the specter of war in Ukraine and disruptions to the flow of gas and oil from Russia have sent prices soaring in recent days.
+But the specter of war in Ukraine and disruptions to the flow of gas and oil from Russia sent prices surging higher in recent days.

 For American consumers, the jump in what they're paying at gas stations — an average of $3.58 per gallon nationwide as of mid-February, up $1.04 from a year earlier — has added to the distress of higher prices that have spread broadly to many goods, including staple food items.